-The year 2025 marks the 200th birthday of Johann Strauss Jr. – a composer who shaped the history of music with works such as the Danube Waltz and operettas like “Die Fledermaus” (The Bat) and “Eine Nacht in Venedig” (A Night in Venice).
-On behalf of Johann Strauss Festjahr 2025 Wien, the Ars Electronica Futurelab is dedicating itself to this anniversary under the provisional project title “Walzersymphonie” (Waltz Symphony).
-The central question of the project is: “How can artists use the creative potential of AI technologies?”
+The year 2025 marks the 200th birthday of world-famous composer Johann Strauss II.
+On behalf of Johann Strauss Festjahr 2025 Wien, the Ars Electronica Futurelab is dedicating itself to this anniversary with “Walzersymphonie” (Waltz Symphony).
+The project’s central question is: “How can artists use the creative potential of AI technologies?”

 Performances of the “Walzersymphonie” in 2025